 Scalloped potatoes should be fork tender when done.
 You should be able to prick them with a fork easily and the potatoes fall off the fork.
 If the potatoes are not tender yet, continue to cook for another 15-20 minutes or until tender.

 Bake the scalloped potatoes in a 350-degree oven for about 1 hour or until the edges and top of the scalloped potatoes are golden brown and the potatoes are soft when poked with a fork.
-If the cheese becomes too brown on top, simply cover the baking dish with aluminum foil until the potatoes are tender when poked with a fork.
+If the cheese becomes too brown on top, cover the baking dish with aluminum foil until the potatoes are tender when poked with a fork.

 Cover the potatoes with aluminum foil.
 Bake in a 400-degree oven for about 40 minutes or until the potatoes are fork-tender, uncover and cook again for 10 minutes or until the edges and top of the scalloped potatoes are golden brown.